 This document uses FAT32 as basis for discussions.
-FAT16 is optionally supported and details that vary in comparison with FAT32 are given mainly as foot-notes to the FAT32 descriptions.
+FAT16/FAT12 are optionally supported and details that vary in comparison with FAT32 are given mainly as foot-notes to the FAT32 descriptions.

 FAT16 support can be optionally enabled with the define